zio/zio-config/docs/automatic/index.md

 Now `descriptor[Execution]` compiles.

-#### Is that the only way for custom derivation.
+#### Is that the only way for custom derivation ?

-Well, what if our custom type is complex enough that, parsing from a string would actually fail?
+What if our custom type is complex enough that, parsing from a string would actually fail?
 The answer is, zio-config provides with all the functions that you need to handle errors.

 ```scala mdoc:silent